torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 In practice this is most likely to occur for brand new changes being sent in a continuous replication in response to a local database update notification.

 The recipient MUST send a response unless the request was sent 'noreply'.
-It MUST not send the response until it has durably added the revision to its database, or has failed to add it.
+It MUST not send a success response until it has durably added the revision to its database, or has failed to add it.
 On success the response can be empty; on failure it MUST be an error.

-Note: The recipient may need to send one or more `getattach` messages while processing the `rev` message, in which case it will not be able to send the `rev`'s response until it's received responses to the `getattach` message(s) and added the attachments, as well as the document, to its database.
+Note: The recipient may need to send one or more `getattach` messages while processing the `rev` message, in which case it MUST NOT send the `rev`'s response until it's received responses to the `getattach` message(s) and durably added the attachments, as well as the document, to its database.

 ### getAttachment